Acne mechanica: Signs and symptoms

 The signs and symptoms at an early stage are harder to be seen.
-At first look, acne mechanica seems very similar to any other type of acne.
-However, it differs in how it is caused.
-A lot of acne has to do with hormones, the amount of oil production in the skin, and genetic predispositions.
+Initially, acne mechanica resembles any other type of acne.
+However, it has a different cause.
+Much acne has to do with hormones, the amount of oil production in the skin, and genetic predispositions.
 Acne mechanica specifically refers to the skin irritation that is formed by excess pressure, heat, and rubbing against the skin.

 When the skin is constantly rubbed, it initially becomes rough and then starts to develop acne-like bumps with continuing irritation like sweating or more friction.
 If the skin continues to be irritated for a longer period of time, a more serious acne lesion develops that grows in size and redness.
 They appear as small, red tender bumps called papules.
 There may be a combination of whiteheads and blackheads that also appear around the area affected, the difference being that whiteheads are closed and clogged pores whereas blackheads are also clogged but open pores.
 The symptoms may vary also depending on a person's skin type; overly oily or dry skin can cause a number of symptoms that heighten the possibility for acne mechanica to develop.